clarktrimble/ba-blog/content/blog/continuous-duty-cli/index.md

 }
 ```

+Sweet!, the json here is quite readable compared to an equivalent amount of config as flags and arguments.

+Hey, what's with the "-c" flag?; that's cheating!
+Maybe a little, but once the actual config is relegated to the environment we can think of a flag or two as meta-config?

 ### Usage

-There may be an entire section of the wiki devoted to an application's intracies.
-'May' is probably the key-word in the previous sentence.
-Wiki's, along with issue-tracking, fall victim to to vagaries of our collective organizational disfunctions with a surprising regularity.

-Should such a happenstance occur, a little help from the CLI will go a long way:
+A little help from the application can go a long way:

 ```bash
 ~/proj/ztbus$ ZTB_SVC_DRYRUN=false bin/load-ztbus -h